 MMMC Main Front Lobby Area at 221 Mahalani St., Wailuku, HI

-- Pfizer vaccine provided for first and second doses.
+- Pfizer vaccine provided for first, second, and third doses.

 Schedule an appointment